This article explains how to upload files in Backstage.

 Files can only be accessed with a signed URL (which is provided by Backstage).
 In order to get a signed URL for a file, the user must have an active session and permission to access the file.
 These permissions can be configured by the owner of the file (the admins of the subscription and the user who uploaded the file, as long as they are a member of the subscription).

 ForgeRock has a global service, which means that these files may be accessed in any country where ForgeRock operates.
 By uploading a file to Backstage, you guarantee that the file does not contain any information that has any limitations as to where it can be accessed geographically.

 To access files shared with your subscription (either by your team members or ForgeRock support), go to Subscription Files:

 Select your subscription from the list to see all files shared with that subscription:

-To upload a file for a subscription in BackStage Cloud Storage, scroll to the Upload section on the Subscription Files page and select a storage bucket (the choice of bucket is entirely up to you, but you may be required to upload files to a specific region depending on your organization's circumstances and local laws).
+To upload a file for a subscription in Backstage Cloud Storage, scroll to the Upload section on the Subscription Files page and select a storage region (the choice of region is entirely up to you, but you may be required to upload files to a specific region depending on your organization's circumstances and local laws).

 Do not refresh the page until the file is fully uploaded.